 Going from the sea to the mountains, you’ll walk through little villages, vineyards and olive groves, Mediterranean scrub and woods, living rocks and chestnut woods.
 Beautiful small churches, ruins of castles and old farmhouses are found all over the place.
 Walking in this area lets you enjoy some of the most splendid views on the Amalfi Coast and the Bay of Naples, while immersed in an almost alpine landscape.
 You will surely enjoy the rural scenery as well, which makes you feel like you’re far away from the glamour of some of the fashionable places along the coast.

 And there are thousands of other footpaths here too, some of which famous, such as the “Sentiero degli Dei” (the “Footpath of the Gods”), or are at least a thousand years old, like the “Maestra dei Villaggi” – the ‘main road’ of the Republic of Amalfi.
-During this tour, we offer you the possibility to include some extra days to visit also include these and pay a short visit to the famous coastal villages which are must-see attractions: Amalfi, Ravello and of course the scenic Positano.
+During this tour, we offer you the possibility to include some extra days to pay a short visit to the famous coastal villages, which are must-see attractions: Amalfi, Ravello and of course the scenic Positano.

 If you do not have eight days available, you may consider the shorter (and a bit easier) 5-day version of this trek.

 - Alta Via

 - Sentiero degli Dei (Footpath of the Gods)

 Arrival in Salerno.
 Our local representative will meet you and transfer you to your beautiful hotel in the charming hamlet of Corpo di Cava, located just above the picturesque small town of Vietri sul Mare (famous for its ceramics).
 If you arrive early, you can go for a walk down to the amazing Abbey close to your hotel.

 - Accommodation: 3-star hotel in Cava de’ Tirreni (Scapolatiello or similar)

 Day 2: Tramonti I 18 km